aanand/transformers-talk/one/01_slide.md

         end
       end
     end

 !SLIDE
-.notes Ha ha ha.
-So anyway.
-Transformer needs to implement the 'run' method, and somehow turn the first block of code into the second.

-!SLIDE
 .notes The 'run' method calls a method to transform the block and then instance_evals it in the original block's lexical scope (that's what the second argument to eval does).
 Alright, but where's the definition of 'transform'?